 You can scan a signed piece of paper, crop your signature, and save it in a suitable format.

 6. Can you draw a signature in Word?

 You can only use an electronic signature in Word by typing your name or uploading a photo of your signature to sign a Word document.

 Signing electronically is the way of the future.
-That’s why it’s so important to find the platform that works best for you and your customers.
+That’s why it’s important to find the best platform for you and your customers.

-If you’re looking for a feature-filled, affordable, and simple option to easily grow with your company, try Signaturely for free.
+If you’re looking for a feature-filled, affordable, and simple option to grow with your company easily, try Signaturely for free.